 You can structure the URL in a number of ways:

-Here are pros and cons for each, which affect how likely your new site is to rank well in SERPs.
+There are pros and cons for each, which affect how likely your new site is to rank well in the search results.

 Similarly, since ccTLD is a separate website, it might require additional resources to maintain.

 Historically, SEOs preferred the ccTLD approach as Google used it to determine the site’s target location.
-This simplified the need to specify geotargeting separately.
-However, according to last year’s observations by Eli Schwartz, this might no longer be the case.
+This simplified the need to specify geo-targeting separately.
+However, according to 2017 observations by Eli Schwartz, this may no longer be the case.

-One more challenge with ccTLD that’s worth mentioning is that some country codes used for other purposes.
+One more challenge with ccTLDs is that some country codes are used for other purposes.
 Startup companies commonly use the .io ccTLD (British Indian Ocean Territory).
-Many companies use .co in their URL too.
+Many companies use .co in their URL, too.
 As a result, the search engine has begun considering them as generic TLDs.

 However, the subdomain may or may not inherit the root domain authority.
 Similarly to ccTLD, this might struggle in SERPs initially.

-With the subdirectory, however, you place the content on the root domain.
+With the subdirectory, you place the content on the root domain.
 As a result, you don’t have to create separate website instances to manage it.
-The subdirectory inherits its link equity, helping the international site in SERPs right away.
+It inherits its link equity, helping the international site in SERPs right away.